-- Managing any support for the child internally via the school or college's own pastoral support processes. - Completing a Families First Assessment or making a request for early help support. - A Child Protection Contact Referral for statutory services, for example as the child might be in need of services, or suffering / likely to suffer significant harm from abuse or neglect.
+Managing any support for the child internally via the school or college's own pastoral support processes.

+- Completing a Families First Assessment or making a request for early help support. - A Child Protection Contact Referral for statutory services, as the child suffering / likely to suffer significant harm from abuse or neglect.

-Extra Familial Harm (formerly contextual Safeguarding)
+Extra Familial Harm/Contextual Safeguarding